Hichem-Chabou/Recipes-Nutritions/README.md

 # Recipes-Nutritions
-A recipe search app built with react that shows the ingredients and the total amount of calories that it contains.
+A recipe search app built with react that shows the recipe's ingredients and the total amount of calories that it contains.
 Demo: https://recipenutritions.surge.sh/

 ## Requirements